flass/FwdTreeSim/README.md

 In prokaryotic genomes, gene families have heterogeneous frequencies of gene presence amongst species lineages.
 This is modelled by sampling a fraction of the lineage trees prior to the gene-level simulation, representing the lineages in which the gene is present at first; only these lineage trees will then be included in the gene-level simulation and be subject to DTL events.

-By setting this frequency at the root and using DTL rates that have a null sum (D + T - L = 0, thus expecting constant genome size), it is straightforward to implement classes of genes that evolve while maintaining characteristic expected frequencies, e.g.:
+By setting this frequency at the root and using DTL rates that have a null sum (D + T - L = 0, thus expecting constant genome size), it is straightforward to implement classes of genes that evolve while maintaining gene class-specific expected frequencies, e.g.:
-  * core genes with freq fluctuating narrowly around 1 (f_root=1, D=.0001, T.0001, L=.0002),
+  * core genes with freq fluctuating narrowly around 1 (f_root=1, D=.0001, T=.0001, L=.0002),
-  * accessory genes with freq fluctuating within 0-1 interval moderately (f_root=0.5, D=.0001, T.0001, L=.0002) or more widely (f_root=0.5, D=.001, T.001, L=.002),
+  * accessory genes with freq fluctuating within 0-1 interval moderately (f_root=.5, D=.0001, T=.0001, L=.0002) or more widely (f_root=.5, D=.001, T=.001, L=.002),
-  * ORFan genes typically restricted to one or a few genomes, but often poping in and out genomes (f_root=.01, D=0, T.002, L=.002),
+  * ORFan genes typically restricted to one or a few genomes, but often poping in and out genomes (f_root=.01, D=0, T=.002, L=.002),
-  * or (breaking the balance of gains and losses) an invasive transposon (f_root=.01, D=0.001, T.001, L=.001).
+  * or (breaking the balance of gains and losses) an invasive transposon (f_root=.01, D=.001, T=.001, L=.001).

 Requirements
 ------------